donnaloia/donnaloia/readme.md

 - 🌱 I’m currently learning **Gleam (and loving it)**

-- 🔭 I’m currently working on **A flexible, modern user management micro-service written in Gleam**
+- 🔭 I’m currently working on **A flexible, modern, drop-in user auth micro-service written in Gleam, as well as an API load testing tool harnassing the power of the BEAM ⚡**

 - 🤝 I’m looking for **A job**